Altimis/Scweet/README.md

 **More features will be added soon, such as "all reaplies of each tweet for a specific twitter account"**

 ## Usage :

+### Library :

+The library is now available.
+To install the library, run :

+``pip install Scweet==1.0``

+The [Python example file](https://github.com/Altimis/Scweet/blob/master/Example.py) contains an example for running the installed library.

 ### Notebook example :